Geritychina/ProgrammingPath/README.md

 Develop a diverse portfolio of real-world projects to demonstrate practical skills.

-Enhance expertise in web development, including API integration and the use of modern frameworks like React and other technologies.
+Enhance expertise in web development, including API integration and the use of modern frameworks and other technologies.

 Made with love by Gergana ™